Margeratetwx/PerformanceAnalysis/README.md

 In Performance Analysis Database.sql, there are two parts:

-Part I is about creating database and tables
+-Part I is about creating database and tables

-Part II is about some analysis I have made
+-Part II is about some analysis I have made

-In insert values.sql is the synthetic data that have been randomly created, all the data in this sql file is fake The data is just for testing the database and also the analysis
+In insert values.sql is the synthetic data that have been randomly created, all the data in this sql file is fake

+The purpose of generating synthetic data is just for testing the database and also the analysis.